skypilot-org/skypilot/docs/source/reference/config.rst

     # Default: false.
     disk_encrypted: false

+    # Reserved capacity (optional).
+    #
+    # Whether to prioritize capacity reservations (considered as 0 cost) in the
+    # optimizer.
+    #
+    # If you have capacity reservations in your AWS project:
+    # Setting this to true guarantees the optimizer will pick any matching
+    # reservation within all regions and AWS will auto consume your reservations
+    # with instance match criteria to "open", and setting to false means
+    # optimizer uses regular, non-zero pricing in optimization (if by chance any
+    # matching reservation exists, AWS does NOT consume the reservation).
+    #
+    # Default: false.
+    prioritize_reservations: false

     # Identity to use for AWS instances (optional).
     #
     # LOCAL_CREDENTIALS: The user's local credential files will be uploaded to